bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 HOWEVER it's possible for old objects to reference new objects.
 What happens when old objects reference new ones?

 Old objects with references to new objects are stored in a "remembered set".
-The remembered set is a container of references from old objects to new objects.
+The remembered set is a container of references from old objects to new objects and is a shortcut for preventing heap scans for finding such references.

 ## Implications for Rails